 Single to gregarios near the base of trees in decidious or mixed broad-leaved and coniferous woods or on moss-covered fallen logs, typically with Fagus but also recorded with Pinus, mainly in damp places; also recorded in grassland.
 Late summer to autumn.
 Widespread but rare, north to southern Sweden.
-Probably not yet found in Norway.
-The record in The Norwegian Mycological Database proved to be Mycena adonis.
+Not yet found in Norway.

 Pileus 4-20(-30) mm across, conical to campanulate, expanding to parabolical or convex, +/- umbonate or papillate, delicately pruinose, glabrescent, hardly or shallowly sulcate, translucent-striate, somewhat hygrophnous, ochraceous orange-yellow, vivid orange, orange-brown, paler at the margin, darker, deep orange to brown at the centre.
 Odour indistinctive.
 Lamellae 20-26 reaching the stipe, ascending, narrowly adnate, sometimes decurrent with a short tooth, becoming dorsally intervenose, cream to pale ochraceous or with an incarnate flush, the edge paler to whitish.
 Stipe 20-80 x 1-2 mm, hollow, straight to curved, equal, terete, entirely pruinose to minutely puberulous, at first watery white, turning greyish brown to fairly dark brown from the base, the base mostly extended into a long root, densely covered with whitish fibrils.

 Basidia 24-30 x 7-9 um, clavate, generally 4-spored (but also 2- 4- spored on the same lamella, with sterigmata up to 5 um long.
 Spores 6.8-9.5(-10.5) x 5.5-7.2 um, Q 1.1-1.4, Qav 1.3, broadly pip-shaped to citriform to subglobose, with strongly projecting apiculus, smooth, non-amyloid.
 Cheilocystidia 16-48 x 4-14.5 um, forming a sterile band, fusiform, clavate, subutriform, obovoid, or somewhat irregularly shaped, apically broadly rounded to mucronate.
 Pleurocystidia similar if present.
 Lamellar trama not dextrinoid.
 Hyphae of the pileipellis 1-4.5 um wide, covered with simple to branched, straight to curved, cylindrical excrescences up to 14.5 x 2 um which tend to form dense masses.
 Hyphae of the cortical layer of the stipe 1.5-4 um wide, smooth.
 Caulocystidia 15-50 x 3.5-8 um, clavate to fusiform, smooth.
 Clamp connections present.

 The macroscopic description has been taken from Maas Geesteranus (1990), complemented with details from two Swedish collections.
 The microscopic details are based on reexamination of five Danish collections.
 Thanks are due to the curator of the herbarium at Copenhagen (C) for loan of material.